The Press-Radio War: The Biltmore Agreement and its failure

 Stage three, print journalists had to find ways to prevent and limit the development of broadcasting.
 The "attack" on broadcasting took three forms, political lobbying, economic boycott, and legal action.
 At first it worked, only a few months after networks began broadcasting their own news, they appealed to the press to meet and negotiate a "peace agreement".

-A meeting of newspaper publishers, network executives, and wire service representatives, held at the Biltmore Hotel in New York City in 1933, it established The Biltmore Agreement.
+A meeting of newspaper publishers, network executives, and wire service representatives, held at the Biltmore Hotel in New York City in 1933, established the Biltmore Agreement.
 The meeting was called by CBS President William S. Paley with the purpose to end the long standing dispute as to news broadcasting.
 It stipulated that networks could air two five-minute newscasts a day, one in the morning after 9:30 A.M. and one in the evening after 9:00 p.m. so they would not compete with the primary hours of newspaper sales.
 No "hot off the wire" news was to be broadcast, and newscasts were not to have advertising support because this might detract from newspaper advertising.
-Newspaper publishers ensured that these provisions appeared in The Biltmore Agreement because they were the more powerful and wealthiest of the meeting participants.
+Newspaper publishers ensured that these provisions appeared in the Biltmore Agreement because they were the more powerful and wealthiest of the meeting participants.

 The deal had barely been a few hours old when its intent began to be subverted.
 The newspaper publishers agreed to allow radio stations and networks to have commentators.
 Radio took advantage of this provision, and often these commentators became thinly disguised news reporters.
 NBC and CBS began their own news gathering activities.
 At NBC, one person gathered news simply by making telephone calls.
 Sometimes he scooped newspaper reporters because almost anyone would answer a call at NBC.
 In addition, he could reward news sources with highly prized tickets to NBC's top shows.

 Independent broadcasters did not sign the agreement, leaving a big problem for the press, because only 150 of the 600 radio stations were network owned.
 Before long, news gathering agencies emerged to fill the vacancy of news sources.
 The most successful of these agencies was the Transradio Press Service, which had over 150 subscribers after only 9 months of operation.
 There was nothing the press could do and no legal justification for taking action against the agencies.